tmobile/magtape/docs/policies.md

 Read more about host ports in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/overview/#services)

-## emptyDir Volume (Check ID: MT2003)
+## emptyDir Volume (Check ID: MT1009)

 This policy checks that the sizeLimit for the emptyDir volume is both present and less than a desired size limit.

 An emptyDir volume is automatically created when a Pod is assigned to a Node.
 When the Pod is removed, so is its emptyDir volume.
-Using emptyDir leads to consumption of ephemeral storage on the underlying nodes (~3GB on PKS nodes) and can fill up easily affecting others on the platform.
+Using emptyDir leads to consumption of ephemeral storage on the underlying nodes and can fill up easily affecting others on the platform.

 The configuration should follow these recommended rules: